-Players Receiving Outside Private Instruction | GSR 8.2.3
+Players Receiving Outside Private Instruction | GSR 7.9.3

-While it is not the position of the OHSAA to encourage outside instruction during the school Baseball season, individual skill instruction by an outside party, may be received in Baseball by a squad member at any time, provided that these individual skill instructions do not violate any Board of Education, school administrators' or coaches' policies.
-There may be no type of team play involved.
+While it is not the position of the OHSAA to encourage outside instruction during the school baseball season, individual skill instruction by an outside party may be received in baseball by a squad member at any time, provided that these individual skill instructions do not violate any Board of Education, school administrators' or coaches' policies.
+The instruction provided must be limited to individual skill instruction and there may be no type of team play involved.

-Player Participation with Non-Interscholastic Teams/Programs | GSR 7.
+Player Participation with Non-Interscholastic Teams/Programs | GSR 7